KnowWhereGraph/kwg-deployment/README.md

 The following steps aren't automated and will need to be done *before* bringing the stack online.

-1. Run `fetch-repositories.sh` to retrieve the web-applications and API
+1. Run `make repository-setup` to retrieve the web-applications and API
 2. Build the faceted search files
 3. Build the node browser files
 4. Put the ssl certificates in `nginx/local-certs`